You may not know this, but putting dangerous chemical finishes on clothing is common practice – and it can really harm your health!

-This hard-to-spell word comprises a group of chemicals used to make plastic and vinyl more flexible, but can also be used to make some garments softer and easier to wear.
-Phthalates are often used for plastisol printings – think T-shirts with images stuck on the front, jackets with slogans, or yoga tights with ‘3D’ feeling prints and patterns.
+This hard-to-spell word comprises a group of chemicals used to make plastic and vinyl more flexible.
+They can also be used to make some garments softer and easier to wear.
+Phthalates are often used for plastisol printings.
+Not sure that that means?
+Think T-shirts with images stuck on the front, jackets with slogans, or yoga tights with ‘3D’ feeling prints and patterns.

 2. Alkylphenols (APEOs)

 This group of chemicals is another of the chemical finishes on clothing that are used for wetting, emulsifying, cleaning, printing, and softening, fabrics.
 They’re so commonly used that in the United States, the EPA has noted a rise of Alkylphenols in all water systems.

 However, increased washing reduces the amount of APEOs in our clothing, which can be leached out by sweat onto our skin.
 But whether they’re in your clothing or washed into your drinking water, APEOs can lead to skin and respiratory problems and act as an endocrine disruptor.

 What’s worse, these chemicals are slow to biodegrade.
 And as they do so, they produce byproducts that have an even higher toxicity.

 Alkylphenols alone are a good enough reason to buy organic clothing only!